 - We also need your already-stored email address to contact you by email, for example to send confirmation and reminder emails.
 We also send emails to alert you to new studies.

 In addition, certain special personal data are requested for research purposes, in order to assess whether you match the requirements applying to the relevant study and to subsequently conduct the study with you.
-The data that may be requested for research purposes include personal data relating to your gender, age, ethnicity, level of education, use of medication, fertility, height and weight, alcohol consumption, smoking behaviour and other medical and/or health data.
+The data that may be requested for research purposes include personal data relating to your gender, age, use of medication, fertility, height and weight, alcohol consumption, smoking behaviour and other medical and/or health data.

 If you register for a specific study, part of the above data, including the data related to your health (special personal data), will be requested.
 After all, without these special data, we cannot match you with any of the available studies.
 The type and quantity of special personal data may vary per study, because we only collect the data necessary for that specific study.